fredemmott/StreamDeck-Discord/README.md

 # StreamDeck-Discord

-StreamDeck-Discord is a C++ plugin for the Elgato StreamDeck for controlling self-mute and self-deafen in the Discord app.
+StreamDeck-Discord is a C++ plugin for the Elgato StreamDeck for controlling the Discord application running on your computer.

+# Features

+- Toggle/enable/disable self-mute/deafen
+- Switch between voice-activation and push-to-talk

 # Installation